Student Handbook: Section 5: General College Policies

 - Threaten or result in the destruction of property.

 In order to use a campus facility for demonstration purposes, a student group must reserve space as outlined in the Student Activities section of this Handbook.
-The student group must also register its intent to demonstrate by submitting a letter to the Vice President for Student Affairs (or his/her designee) at least 48 hours prior to the demonstration.
+The student group must also register its intent to demonstrate by submitting a letter to the Vice President for Strategic Initiatives (or designee) at least 48 hours prior to the demonstration.
 The College will insist all planned protests be peaceful and orderly, carried out in accordance with these guidelines and in areas other than faculty and administrative offices, classrooms, libraries and study rooms.
-Students who violate these guidelines will be subject to disciplinary action
+Students who violate these guidelines will be subject to disciplinary action.

 Certain services for student activities may involve the execution of a contract.
 All contracts for these services with outside vendors must be made through the Office of the Director of Student Activities.
 No one may commit College monies, facilities, or other resources without the written authorization of the proper College official.